 The EECB program provides opportunities for students to integrate their studies across many of the traditional subdisciplines represented at UH.
 It is administered as a “specialization” within the graduate curriculum of the various departments such as Botany, Zoology, Anthropology, etc.

-Therefore, to be considered for admission to EECB, you must be enrolled in or be applying to one of the participating academic departments (Botany, Zoology, Anthroplogy, etc.).
+Therefore, to be considered for admission to EECB, you must be enrolled in or be applying to one of the participating academic, degree granting programs (Botany, Zoology, Anthroplogy, etc.).

-A student enrolled in the EECB program receives a Masters or Ph.D. degree from one of these academic departments, with a specialization in EECB.
+A student enrolled in the EECB program receives a Masters or Ph.D. degree from one of these academic degree granting programs, with a specialization in EECB.

-Thus, the first step in applying to the EECB program is to contact a faculty member in one of the participating departments and who currently serves on the EECB faculty.
+Thus, the first step in applying to the EECB program is to contact a faculty member in one of the participating programs and who currently serves on the EECB faculty.

 A list of EECB faculty members is available on this website.
 Once you have found an EECB faculty member whose interests overlap with your own and who can serve as your sponsor, they can guide you in submission of your application both to their department and to the EECB program.